kketevani/kkapanadze/content/_index.md

 show_action_link: true
 show_social_links: true

 description: "I am Ketevani Kapanadze, a Ph.D. candidate at CERGE-EI, Prague.
 I am participating in the 2022–2023 academic job market.
 My research interests lie in economic geography, urban & regional economics, and European integration.
-In 2019, I was a visiting researcher at the Real Estate department, at the Massachusetts Institute of Technology.
+<br><br> In 2019, I was a visiting researcher at the Real Estate department, at the Massachusetts Institute of Technology.
 In 2021, I became the young economist of the year - the prize by the Czech Economic Society.
 The award winning paper is under R&R in the Journal of Economic Geography.
 <br><br> 👩‍💻 I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."
 text_align_left: true
 images: